david-chulde/JavaScript-Programa3/README.md

 2. Navigate to your project folder.
 3. Run the following command to build the Docker image:

-docker build -t hola-mundo-js .
+docker build -t hola-mundo-html .

 #### Step 3: Run the Container
 1. Once the image has been built successfully, run the following command to start the container:

-docker run hola-mundo-js
+docker run hola-mundo-html

 # PART 3: PUSHING CHANGES TO GITHUB AND DOCKER HUB
 ## To push to github: